+into Google.

-into Google for more!
-But my main point is that since the 1980s, theory has contributed much less to fundamental physics than observations.
+We can see that since the 1980s, theory has contributed much less to fundamental physics than observations.
 Theorists continue to make predictions, but they are usually wrong or not yet testable.
 This has led to a feeling of malaise.
 Why are they failing?

 Based on the triumph of the Standard Model and general relativity by the early 1980s, theorists made the mistake of guessing that we were close to a final theory of fundamental physics.
 They decided to first unify the forces other than gravity, then unify them with gravity.
 Many hoped that mathematical aesthetics based on existing theories could quickly finish the job.

 When string theory arose as a candidate for the final theory, many theorists became excited.
 In 1980, Hawking said he thought there was a 50% chance that we would know the final theory in 20 years!

 This soon proved to be overoptimistic.
 But when their theories made incorrect or untestable predictions, many theorists failed to rethink their position.
 It is difficult to publicly retract bold claims.

-Instead, they focused more and more attention on the mathematical elegance of their theories...some becoming mathematicians in disguise.
+Instead, some focused more and more attention on the mathematical beauty of their theories...some becoming mathematicians in disguise.
 (There are worse fates.)
+Others made the theory more and more complicated to try to fit the data - without much success.